cse-southeast-devcrew/openhack-durable-entities/docs/challenge-003.md

 To accomplish this challenge, you will use the `MDS` container that you created in [Challenge 1](./challenge-001.md) to store inventory data that the orchestrator receives after calling an entity to perform some aggregation.

+Also once the aggregation is validated, use the data generator to push some data into the on hand and shipment collections and verify the MDS is updated based on new data.

 ## References

 - [Azure Cosmos DB .NET Client](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/cosmosdb?view=azure-dotnet)